cwaage/cs50_labs/README.md

 ```
 In the example above,  the value of `x` increases by two each time through the loop.

+First Remove the two lines of code that comment out the section.

-In your code, create a for loop that repeats 5 times and multiply the z variable by 4 each time through the loop.
+Then in your code, create a for loop that repeats 3 times and multiply the z variable by 4 each time through the loop.

 What will be the final value of z?
+Uncomment out the printf statement at the end of the section to check.